harishpatel143/laravel-admin/README.md

 ```
 #### Define an Authentication guard for administrator

-For that open your config/auth.php file and modify it with below code.
+Open your config/auth.php file and modify it as below code.

 ```php